hirondoro/hirondoro/README.md

 - 👋 Hi, I’m @hirondoro
 - 👀 I’m interested in home automation and other "simple" stuff
 - I have some skills in share storage technology like zfs and Netapp tech
-- 🌱 I’m currently learning how to not grow old stupiddly (and yes its a big challenge)
+- 🌱 I’m currently learning how to not grow old stupidly (and yes its a big challenge)
 - 💞️ I’m looking to collaborate on every topics that catch my interest
 - 📫 How to reach me ?